microtrain/bootcamp/07-JavaScript/07-jQuery.md

 * Add normalize.css and jQuery to your Gulp file
 * Start your watcher

 Create a basic HTML structure and add it to _index.html_.
-For this example, lets use NPM and those types of tools???
 ```html
 <!DOCTYPE html>
 <html>